 Mr. Bergin has been particularly active in the firm’s gaming practice, counseling clients on the Indian Gaming Regulatory Act, casino development, Indian lands determinations, Tribal-State compact negotiations.
 He has successfully litigated management contracts and gaming compact cases.

-California; New York; Utah and the District of Columbia; U.S. Courts of Appeals for the Second, Eighth, Ninth and D.C.
+California; New York; Utah and the District of Columbia; U.S. Courts of Appeals for the Second, Fourth, Eighth, Ninth and D.C.
 Circuits; U.S. District Courts for the Central, Eastern, Northern and Southern Districts of California, the District of Columbia, the Northern and Western Districts of New York, and the District of Utah.
 Flandreau Santee Sioux Tribal Court and the Intertribal Court of Southern California.

 University of the Pacific, McGeorge School of Law (J.D., 2002); California State University, Sacramento (B.A., 1996).
 While in law school, Mr. Bergin was Chief Editor of the California Initiative Review.